Chirag-sam/Buzz-News/README.md

 # Buz News

-An iPhone app that shows the latest news, news by different categories and allow user to add news to favorites and access them later.
+An iPhone app that shows the latest news, sorted by different categories and allows user to add news to 'favorites' and access them later.

 ## Requirements

- * Device running macOS(MacBook or iMac)
+ * Device running macOS (MacBook or iMac)
  * [Xcode](https://developer.apple.com/xcode/)

 ## How to Run